darpa-sail-on/gen_data/README.md

 is the class name, and each child folder contains videos in '.avi' format.
 To see an example, check out tellurak:/home/local/KHQ/benjamin.pikus/code/SAIL-ON/gen_data/activity_recognition/test_vid_dataset/original
 * 'dst_path' --> path to folder where augmented videos will be output.
-At output, this will look exactly like the elements in 'src_path', where each class iscopied over, and each video is augmented and put in the class folder (with the same exact name).
+At output, this will look exactly like the elements in 'src_path', where each class is copied over, and each video is augmented and put in the class folder (with the same exact name).
 To see an example of what the output will look like, check out tellurak:/home/local/KHQ/benjamin.pikus/code/SAIL-ON/gen_data/activity_recognition/test_vid_dataset/augmented
 * 'augmentation --> this specifies the augmentations to do on each video and the paramaters to pass.
 This will be a list of dictionaries, with the augmentations carried out in the order of the list, where each dictionary has
   * key = augmentation name (see below for possible augmentation names)